 Hall's GardenSite have teamed up with West Midlands Police in Birmingham, and Highcroft Hospital, to help keep Erdington residents' homes and gardens safe.

-Officers from the Stockland Green neighbourhood team became aware that some individuals were taking an unofficial path through Highcroft Hospital to the Highcroft Estate.
+Officers from the Stockland Green neighbourhood team of West Midlands Police became aware that some individuals were taking an unofficial path through Highcroft Hospital to the Highcroft Estate.

 In addition to a slight increase in burglaries in the area, neighbourhood officers also started to receive reports of suspicious behaviour.

 In response to these security concerns, PCSO Carolyn Oates and her team starting to look at crime prevention initiatives to boost garden and home security around the Highcroft area.

 PCSO Oates, who is based at Erdington police station, said: "We approached Hall's Garden Centre on Chester Road and told them about the problem and they kindly donated some Pyracantha plants - a method of natural defence against burglars.

 "Some plants such as Pyracantha, which are fast growing with large spikes, can act as barriers and are a deterrent for burglars.

 "It's a very simple crime prevention measure, but we hope it will stop people using this unofficial walkthrough and trespassing through the hospital grounds.

 "We also hope to see a reduction in burglaries and anti-social behaviour as a result."